-Ed has pioneered the application of positive psychology and neuroscience to the financial planning and advising process, client engagement, professional and personal development, and successful practice management.
-He has introduced Positive Financial Planning™, Power Tools for Professionals™, and Mindful Listening for Professionals™ frameworks, all of which have been enthusiastically embraced.
-He is a long-time Trainer and Mentor for the Kinder Institute of Life Planning, and collaborates with the Sudden Money Institute, Money Quotient, and the Garrett Planning Network.
+Ed pioneered the application of positive psychology and neuroscience to the financial planning and advising process, client engagement, professional and personal development, and successful practice management.
+He introduced Positive Financial Planning™, Power Tools for Professionals™, and Mindful Listening for Professionals™ frameworks, all of which have been enthusiastically embraced.
+He was a long-time Trainer and Mentor for the Kinder Institute of Life Planning, and collaborated with the Sudden Money Institute, Money Quotient, and the Garrett Planning Network.

-Ed speaks widely on behavioral science applications in financial advisory methodology, leadership, and practice management at FPA, AICPA, and other industry conferences and has authored or co-authored numerous articles published in leading finance journals.
+Ed spoke widely on behavioral science applications in financial advisory methodology, leadership, and practice management at FPA, AICPA, and other industry conferences and authored or co-authored numerous articles published in leading finance journals.

 - PhD in Clinical Psychology from Indiana University.